 The actions that were decreased between the budgeted expenditures and estimated actual expenditures were: Parent and Community Engagement and Advisory due to meeting the needs of families at a lesser cost and Parent Academy due to fewer workshops being offered.
 A description of the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.

 Overall, the actions were effective as planned.
-Parent and Community Engagement and Advisory were effective, and more focus on literacy and math nights.
-Parent Academy was effective, but the Charter School wants to do more workshops.
+Parent and Community Engagement and Advisory were effective but needs improvement.
+Parent Academy was partially effective, and the Charter School needs to do more workshops.
 Parent Communication was effective and increased parent engagement.